Meet Our Staff

 Sandy is happily married and the proud mother of two happily married daughters.
 She is inspired by the many wonders of creation – not the least of which is how wonderfully made we are.
 She enjoys pursuing diverse interests such as; creative endeavors with arts and crafts, photography, reading, volunteer work and generally enjoying the out of doors.

-In my spare time, I enjoy Asian cooking, including making sushi, traveling, hiking, snow shoeing, spending time with my nieces & nephews and learning about new languages/cultures.
+In my spare time, I enjoy Asian cooking, including making sushi, traveling, hiking, snow shoeing, spending time with my nieces and nephews and learning about new languages/cultures.

 Myriah Perez is the newest member of the transfusion free team, joining Franciscan Health Care after working with Providence Health system since 2004.
 When a close friend's daughter had open heart surgery, Myriah realized she wanted to have a share in caring for those in need.
 She began her career at St. Vincent medical center in Portland Oregon on a 70 bed Cardiology/Telemetry unit.
 She filled the role of both floor nurse and charge nurse and obtained her PCCN specialty certification.
 In the aftermath of hurricane Katrina, Myriah heeded the call for volunteers to help rebuild homes in New Orleans Louisiana.
 It was the experience of a lifetime, and it was while volunteering there that she met her wonderful husband.